eugenewebdevs/about/README.md

 • Databases of all types SQL and NoSQL: MySQL, Postgres, MongoDB, Couchbase, and Graphql

-If you're interested in any of these things, regardless of your skill level, please feel free to join us.
+If you're interested in any of these things, please feel free to join us.

 ## Links